 Why explore Puget Sound in a kayak when you could sail in a small open boat?
 You can take advantage of the wind or row when there isn’t any.
 Like a kayak, a 13 ft centerboard boat is small enough to land on a beach and tie up to shore.
 You have a lot more room for camping gear than in a kayak.
 That’s the idea anyway.
 I built Annabel Lee with camping in mind but didn’t try it until this week and it worked out beautifully.
 Here are few things I learned so far:

 AVOID ROWING AGAINST TIDAL CURRENTS

-A 13 ft boat is going to be slower and the wetted surface area much greater than a 17 ft sea kayak.
-It’s much harder to row against a 4.0 knot current.
+A 13 ft boat is going to be slower and will have much greater wetted surface area than a 17 ft sea kayak.
+It’s much harder to row against a 3.0 knot current.
 Early on my first day after I launched from the Point Defiance boathouse I rowed against a current for some distance in order to get to Colvos Passage, where the ebb current would take me north.
 I hugged the shore to take advantage of small eddies but eventually had to actually get out of the boat and tow her behind me, walking in knee deep water.
 Even in July the water is very cold.
-I recommend waders.
+I recommend wearing waders.

 SPEND TIME ROWING INSTEAD OF WAITING FOR THE WIND

 Anyone who has spent time sailing in Puget Sound knows that you can waste a lot of time waiting for the wind to pick up.
 It takes some effort to put the sails up so that one is reluctant to take them down right away.
 This is why it will take longer to get anywhere in a little sailboat than in a sea kayak.
 That, along with having to beat upwind.